Anastasiya-s/rsschool-cv/cv.md

  ## Personal info
  I'm exited to learn new things, to travel to new places.
 My most important goal and wish is to have a job, that challenges me and allows to grow.
  About 2 years ago I wanted change my job.
-A little time later I started to learn HTML and CSS to become a layout designer, but I had to face it I want make more difficult things.
+Some time later I started to learn HTML and CSS to become a layout designer, and I realized that I want to do more difficult things.
 So with learning JS I've decided to become Front-end Developer.
 Because it is a challenge to me.
-And I feel inspiration.
+And I feel inspired.
 And that's exactly what I appreciate in work.
 Developer job has a lot in common with my personal valuer like

  ## Skills
  I have experience with